In this article we will be discussing the topic of Pre Menstrual Syndrome (PMS) and hope to put a spotlight on this understated topic.

 Correct diagnosis of PMS is important as similar symptoms can occur in women having depression, anxiety, migraine, anemia, endometriosis or hypothyroidism but in these symptoms are more likely to persist throughout the month.

-American College of OBG has defined that a woman must experience at least one psychological and one physical symptom severe enough to cause disruption in social, academic or work performance.
+American College of OBG has defined that for a woman to be diagnosed with Pre Menstrual Syndrome , she must experience at least one psychological and one physical symptom severe enough to cause disruption in social, academic or work performance.
 Remember that these symptoms must be cyclical, must be relieved within 4 days of the onset of periods and must not reappear till at least the day 13 of cycle and must not be because of some medicine, or drugs or alcohol use and must occur in at least 2 consecutive months for us to make a diagnosis.

 Keeping a daily record of problems helps as sometimes one tends to overestimate and exaggerate one’s symptom or from the diary one understands that the symptoms are erratic and not cyclical.

 The 6 psychological symptoms one may face are: